Longwood, Bronx: Demographics

 The neighborhood predominantly consists of Latin Americans (Longwood has one of the highest concentrations of Puerto Ricans in New York City) but includes a small yet diverse mix of races, ethnic groups, religious affiliations, sexual orientations, and national origins.
 Like most neighborhoods in New York City, the vast majority of households are renter occupied.
 Almost half of the population lives below the federal poverty line and receives public assistance (AFDC, Home Relief, Supplemental Security Income, and Medicaid).
 This community was once part of New York's 16th congressional district, the poorest such district in the United States.
 After redistricting, it is now part of New York's 15th congressional district and no longer the poorest district in the United States.
 There is significant income diversity on a block by block basis.

-Based on data from the 2010 United States Census, the population of Longwood was 26,196, an increase of 3,114 (13.5%) from the 23,082 counted in 2000.
+Based on data from the 2010 United States census, the population of Longwood was 26,196, an increase of 3,114 (13.5%) from the 23,082 counted in 2000.
 Covering an area of 246.55 acres, the neighborhood had a population density of 106.3 PD/acre.

 The racial makeup of the neighborhood was 1.5% (382) White, 22.4% (5,866) African American, 0.1% (32) Native American, 0.5% (135) Asian, 0.0% (9) Pacific Islander, 0.3% (78) from other races, and 0.6% (163) from two or more races.
 Hispanic or Latino of any race were 74.6% (19,531) of the population.

 The entirety of Community District 2, which comprises Longwood and Hunts Point, had 56,144 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 78.9 years.
 This is lower than the median life expectancy of 81.2 for all New York City neighborhoods.
-Most inhabitants are youth and middle-aged adults: 28% are between the ages of between 0–17, 29% between 25–44, and 21% between 45–64.
+Most inhabitants are youth and middle-aged adults: 28% are between the ages of between 0–17, 29% between 25 and 44, and 21% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 12% and 10% respectively.

 As of 2017, the median household income in Community Districts 1 and 2, including Melrose and Mott Haven, was $20,966.
 In 2018, an estimated 29% of Longwood and Hunts Point residents lived in poverty, compared to 25% in all of the Bronx and 20% in all of New York City.
 One in eight residents (12%) were unemployed, compared to 13% in the Bronx and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 58% in Longwood and Hunts Point, compared to the boroughwide and citywide rates of 58% and 51% respectively.
 Based on this calculation, as of 2018, Longwood and Hunts Point are gentrifying.